mervick/aes-everywhere/java/README.md

 [java.security.InvalidKeyException: Illegal key size](https://github.com/mervick/aes-everywhere/issues/5)

-This exception is thrown because of a restriction imposed by default JDK.
-On a default JDK installation, AES is limited to 128 bit key size.
+This exception throws because of a restriction imposed by the default JDK.
+On the default JDK installation AES is limited to 128 bit key size.